daboigbae/react-native-template/README.md

 This template creates an empty `react-native` project with every package needed to build a basic scalable mobile app.
 From bottom-navigation to lottie integration and TailWindCSS support.
 Sponsored by `Digital Art Dealers`

 # 💻 Using Template
-Run this command to create a new project using the template `npx react-native init {YOUR_APP_NAME} --template https://github.com/daboigbae/react-native-template`
+Run this command to create a new project with the template `npx react-native init {YOUR_APP_NAME} --template https://github.com/daboigbae/react-native-template`

 ** Make sure to replace {YOUR_APP_NAME} with the name you want to give your project